dce/davidmade/posts/coffee-setup-feb-2012.md

 I've been using the Chemex for a year or so now, but with a generic kettle and a cheap blade grinder.
-The addition of the Hario and Bodum have made a noticeable difference in the quality and consistency of the coffee I brew.
+The addition of the Hario and Bodum have made a noticeable difference in the quality and consistency of the coffee.

 Beans from [Counter Culture][counter].
 Mug from [GitHub][github].
 Inspired by ["The Coffee Setup, 2010" by Marco Arment][marco].